Awareness and prevention

 Gaming venues are covered by a large number of legislative and regulatory requirements.

-Further information on legislative and regulatory arrangements in Victoria, including a listing of key legislation relating to how gambling is conducted in the state, is available in the information and resources pages.
+Further information on legislative and regulatory arrangements in Victoria, including a listing of key legislation relating to how gambling is conducted in the state, is available on the information and resources pages.

 The Victorian Commission of Gambling and Liquor Regulation is responsible for administering legislation and regulations in Victoria.